sqmk/waitup/README.md

 See more examples in the [examples](examples) directory.

+## Logo

+Waitup's initial logo was designed by scorpion6 on Fiverr.
+Font used is Lato Light.

 ## License

 This software is licensed under the MIT License.
 [View the license](LICENSE).